Codeception/codeception.github.com/guides/06-ModulesAndHelpers.md

 In case you need to use a module which depends on a conflicted one, specify it as a dependent module in the configuration.
 You may want to use `WebDriver` with the `REST` module which interacts with a server through `PhpBrowser`.
-In this case your config should Fook like this:
+In this case your config should look like this:

 ```yaml
 modules: